gvaldez/cryptora/README.md

 analyzes it based on price fluctuations.
 The service tracks price movements of various cryptocurrencies and assesses both short-term and long-term trends, utilizing the Average True Range (ATR) with configurable periods and multipliers to enhance its insights.
-A key advantage of this application is its ability to transmit data to other services or bots, such as Telegram, using RabbitMQ, facilitating seamless integration and communication for generating trading signals (buy, sell, hold).

 ---